Skip to content

 Read the Label First

 Start with the tag.
 It tells you if an item should be tumble-dried low, line-dried, or dry-cleaned only.
-Most cotton and microfiber sets are dryer-friendly on low.
-Bamboo, linen, and silk ask for cooler settings or air-drying to protect drape and sheen.
-If you love sustainable bedding, treat those natural fibers gently so they last.
+Wool, knit, or heated blankets often require special care.
+Most cotton and microfiber sets are dryer-friendly on low, while bamboo, linen, and silk need cooler settings or air-drying to protect their quality.
+Treat your natural fibers gently to ensure longevity.

 For fabric basics and eco-material pros/cons, explore our in-depth overviews: